Catherine Yronwode: Early writing

+Comics career

+Early comics work

+The 1974 revival of Doctor Strange drew Yronwode back to comics.
+While unemployed in 1977, Yronwode created a magico-religious index to the comic called the Lesser Book of the Vishanti; she later published parts of it in various small presses and it is posted on her website in updated form.
+Marvel writers are said to have consulted it.
+She wrote a lengthy letter to the title in 1978, which took over nearly the entire column; Yronwode's address was printed in the column, and she received large amounts of fan mail, including a marriage proposal.
+At this point she had separated from Paskin and was living alone in a log cabin in Missouri, so she wrote back to many of the letters and would keep in touch with many of the writers.
+Yronwode began a career as a freelance magazine writer while also continuing to contribute to fanzines.

 In 1980, Yronwode began work at Ken Pierce Books, editing and writing introductions to a line of comic strip reprint books.
 Titles included Modesty Blaise by Peter O'Donnell and Jim Holdaway, Mike Hammer by Mickey Spillane, and The Phantom by Lee Falk.

+Fit to Print

-Also in 1980 Yronwode succeeded Murray Bishoff as news reporter for Comics Buyer's Guide and began a long-running column "Fit to Print", presenting a variety of industry news, reviews, obituaries, and opinion pieces.
-Beanworld creator Larry Marder credits her positive review for his title's success.
-Similarly, when Dan Brereton received a poor review from Yronwode for an early project, he felt his "promising career in comics was over".
+Also in 1980 Yronwode succeeded Murray Bishoff as news reporter for Comics Buyer's Guide and began a long-running column "Fit to Print," presenting a variety of industry news, reviews, obituaries, and opinion pieces.
+Tales of the Beanworld creator Larry Marder credits her positive review for his title's success.
+Similarly, when Dan Brereton received a poor review from Yronwode for an early project, he felt his "promising career in comics was over."
 The column, and her work with the APA-I comic-book indexing cooperative, led to freelance editing jobs at Kitchen Sink Press.
 She wrote The Art of Will Eisner in 1981 and produced several other books for Kitchen Sink over the next few years.

-In 1983 she began a partnership with Dean Mullaney, the co-founder of Eclipse Enterprises, a comic book and graphic novel publisher which had been in business since 1976.
-With Yronwode as editor-in-chief, Eclipse published titles such as Miracleman by Alan Moore and Neil Gaiman, The Rocketeer by Dave Stevens, and Zot! by Scott McCloud.
-Eclipse also published graphic novels adapted from opera librettos, such as The Magic Flute by P. Craig Russell, and classic children's literature, such as The Hobbit by J. R. R. Tolkien.
-In 1983 Yronwode won an Inkpot Award, given for lifetime achievement in comics and related areas.

-In 1985, Yronwode and the cartoonist Trina Robbins co-wrote Women and the Comics, a book on the history of female comics creators.
-As the first book on this subject, its publication was noted both by the mainstream press and the fan press.